 It was only when I realized that everything happens for a reason, and it's precisely these things that have turned me into the resilient badass woman I am today, that my life began REALLY turning around.
 And I'm hoping by sharing my moments of brokenness and of light, that I can help change the lives of my listeners too.

 We are all broken in one way or the other, and loving our collective and individual brokenness is the first step to healing.

 Kintsugi reminds me to practice compassion for myself and others and to advocate this philosophy in all that I do.
-I hope you'll find solace and inspiration in this concept.